 CPUs For an Entry Level Build (<$120) Without an iGPU

-The followings CPUs have a higher performance but DO NOT HAVE an integrated GPU.
+The following CPUs perform better but do not have an integrated GPU.
 Hence, these CPUs are great for those who plan to buy a dedicated GPU for their build.

 AMD Ryzen 3 3100 (MSRP $99) and the AMD Ryzen 3 3300X (MSRP $120) are the two most recommended CPUs, in our opinion, for a budget video editing build.

-As far as the sheer CPU performance goes, these two have the best performance/dollar value in the category.
+Regarding the sheer CPU performance, these two have the best performance/dollar value in the category.

 CPUs For Budget Performance Build ($200-$300)

-The next and the final category of CPUs for budget video editing PC build are the CPUs from the Core i5/Ryzen 5 CPUs.
+The next and final category of CPUs for budget video editing PC builds is those from the Core i5/Ryzen 5 CPUs.